preservim/vim-wordy/README.markdown

 # vim-wordy

-> A writer’s tool for uncovering potential usage problems
+> Uncovering potential usage problems in writing

 ## Features of this plugin